marcosrachid/java8_oca_study/README.md

 super() is mandatory to be the first declaration within a constructor.

+super keyword can call parent accessible attributes and methods.

 static blocks and methods can only use external static variables.

 instance blocks and method can use external instance and static variable.